-TRS Preschool is community leader with over 30 years of NAEYC accreditation
+The Raleigh School Preschool is a community leader with over 30 years of accreditation from the National Association for the Education of Young Children (NAEYC).

 NAEYC accreditation represents the highest standard in early childhood educational practice.

-After our last accreditation visit in spring 2015, we received enthusiastic reaccreditation with high commendations in nearly every category including: Relationships, Curriculum, Teaching, Assessment, Health, Teachers, Families, and Leadership & Management.
+After our last accreditation visit in 2019, we received enthusiastic reaccreditation with high commendations in every category including: Relationships, Curriculum, Teaching, Assessment, Health, Teachers, Families, and Leadership & Management.

 - For administering a program efficiently and effectively, ensuring that all involved persons, staff, children, and families are included.
 The way in which a program is administered will affect all the interactions within the program.